 Whole of life insurance

 Some people do not like the fact that a level term assurance policy has a finite term to it.
 Although it is the most cost-efficient way of arranging life insurance during your working life, you may anticipate needing life insurance beyond this time.
 Some people wish to provide a nest egg for someone or fund an inheritance tax liability in the future.
 Others are just averse to paying for life insurance that may not return any money if you live beyond the agreed term - this would be the case with a level term life insurance.
 It is possible to arrange life insurance on a "whole of life" basis so that the insurance pays a benefit upon death regardless of when death happens.
 These types of policies are more expensive so it can be useful to obtain a quotation to compare the cost of the whole of life insurance with that of a term life insurance policy.
-In any case, it is wise to ensure that whichever type of life insurance you choose, is affordable and you can maintain the monthly premium over a very long period of time, potentially stretching into retirement.
+In any case, it is wise to ensure that whichever type of life insurance you choose, is affordable and you can maintain the monthly payments over a very long period of time, potentially stretching into retirement.

 Here is our article that takes a closer look at whole of life insurance.